 The recipe is said to have been concocted by the grateful people of Puebla, who were giving a banquet in honor of Don Agustin de Iturbide's saint's day, August 28 in 1821.
 He and his followers had led the final revolt against Spanish domination; as self-proclaimed emperor he had just signed the Treaty of Cordoba.
-All the dishes at the banquest were concocted of ingredients of the color of the Mexican flag; in this dish were the green chilies, the white sauce, and the red pomegranate seeds.
+All the dishes at the banquest were concocted of ingredients of the color of the Mexican flag; in this dish were the green chiles, the white sauce, and the red pomegranate seeds.

-Chiles en Nogada (Chilies in Walnut Sauce) Recipe
+Chiles en Nogada (Chilies in Walnut Sauce)

 You must start this dish one day ahead by soaking the walnuts for the nogada sauce overnight.